 Future use of biomass for heat and electricity

 Every year the Danish Energy Agency makes future projections on the use of solid biomass and other types of renewable energy in The Energy and Climate Outlook.
 The future scenarios are conservative and based on “frozen policy” assumptions.

-Biomass is a renewable energy source that can contribute to the mitigation of GHG emissions to the atmosphere.
 Discussions on the timing of GHG savings as well as other environmental risks from the use of biomass for energy have enhanced the awareness of the range of issues related to sustainability.